-If a dog injured you or your loved one, contact our North Miami Beach Dog Bite Attorneys at Sibley Dolman to get the personal attention that you deserve.
+If a dog injured you or your loved one, contact our North Miami Beach Dog Bite Attorneys at Dolman Law Group to get the personal attention that you deserve.

 When a dog bites you or your child, it challenges your idea of dogs as man’s best friend.
 Make no mistake, a dog bite is an aggressive attack.
 It’s in stark contrast to the general vision of dogs playing on the beach or faithfully guarding their masters’ homes.
 Regardless of whether you and/or the dog owner believe you provoked a bite incident, you still suffered a serious injury.
 Dogs’ teeth can tear through your skin.
 Dog bites often injure your flesh and muscles and can cause severe pain and nerve damage.
 According to the Center for Disease Control and Prevention (CDC), dogs can also transfer rabies and other infectious diseases, such as MRSA and tetanus.